What is wet plate collodion photography?

 For those who want something truly unique stretch to the 16×20 inch plate which is a rare format and allow me to capture a person 1:1 ratio life size!

 What cameras do you use?

 I use large format cameras with large lens to capture detailed portraits.
 The ages range from 1900 to 2017.

 I am located in Hamilton Square, New Jersey, by appointment only.
 I am flexible with session times.

 Yes I can come to you for an additional fee based on distance.

 Do you do special events?

-Yes I do special events e.g. weddings where I would be in addition to a regular photographer and also historical events, charity events.
-Just contact me and we can discuss your requirements.
+Yes I do special events e.g. weddings, parties, openings, corporate, historical and charity events.
+Contact me and we can discuss your requirements.
 I am able to give a discount for large numbers of plates.

 Book a session